BerndHagen/MetaEdit-Plus-Smart-Tag-Editor/README.md

 4. Click a result to preview it at full size
 5. Click **Apply** to embed the selected artwork into your files

-The search uses MusicBrainz and other sources to find high-quality cover art.
+The search uses MusicBrainz to find high-quality cover art.
 Results are displayed with preview thumbnails so you can compare options before applying.

 ## **Text Tools**